Mary Jane Finemore nee Ponting

 In 1894, a William Finemore is registered on the electoral roll living at 6A William Mews, Chelsea along with 7 other men, so presumably he was in lodgings.
 6A William Mews is situated just off Knightsbridge.
 If this is Mary's husband then this is the last we hear of him, nothing more is known after that date.

 At the time that the 1901 census was taken, Mary Fenimore, now aged 59 was 'living on her own means', still at 38 Woodville Road, Ealing.
-She is described as a widow, but her ex- husband's death has not been found and this may just have been a more acceptable way to describe her position.
+She is described as a widow, but her ex- husband's death has not been found so was this just have been a more acceptable way to describe her position.
 The other occupants of the house were Fanny Bellamy, aged 67, companion and Lucy Maynard, aged 20, servant.

 In 1911 Mary Jane is still living at 38 Woodville Road, Ealing with her companion Mary Jane Culmont, aged 54 and servant Elsie Maynard, aged 25.
 The property was sizeable for just the three of them with 9 rooms plus scullery, landing, lobby, closet and bathroom.